mbejger/mbejger.github.io/_pages/outreach.md

   overlay_image: outreach.jpg
 ---

-A list of links to outreach materials: slides from presentations, my author page of the [Delta](http://www.deltami.edu.pl) magazine and other written or recorded material (in Polish).
+A list of links to some outreach materials: slides from presentations, my author page in the [Delta](http://www.deltami.edu.pl) magazine and other written or recorded material (in Polish).

 ## Felietony i artykuły w magazynie ,,Delta''